Teachers to be taught

 By virtue of the marks scored in different qualifying public examinations, students are accorded ranks that delight both their teachers and parents as well as the respective managements of the institutions.
 Given the many disturbing features, as reported in the land’s media, namely a) School drop-outs not abating, b) Closure of Government-run schools due to paucity of students, c) Industry circles according low rating to engineering graduates at large, d) Educated youth not landing jobs consistent with their training and so on, one cannot be faulted to question the quality of education and lament about the huge effort and cost for establishing schools and colleges.

-READ ALSO Caring for country’s cows
+READ ALSO Space for survival

 The debate on various issues relating to education sector has to be enlarged beyond quality of education to the quality of the product in this vital sector.
 In this context, the just announced move by the University Grants Commission (UGC)that teachers in Universities have to undergo mandatory refresher course every year, starting this year, merits to be lauded by all stakeholders in the land.